23 February update – Travellers Worldwide announced on their website that they have ceased trading. We will be making further updates very soon.

 Orangutan conservationists* have warned of the serious risks of rehabilitant orangutans becoming habituated to humans, such as increased vulnerability to predation, disease transmission, deficient nesting skills, poor arboreal travel, inefficient foraging, increased vulnerability to poachers and physical attacks on humans.
 All this can have dire consequences on the future of a species fighting for its survival.

 Orangutan conservationists also recommend that orangutan rehabilitation be limited to a closed, qualified and stable group of people who always work with the same orangutans, ideally through their entire rehabilitation.
 These few dedicated caregivers promote trust and provide social and emotional support to rehabilitants.

-We informed Travellers Worldwide of the effects their volunteering practice can have on the rehabilitant orangutans at SORC, yet they have chosen to ignore us in favour of continuing to exploit Malaysian orangutans for their own financial gain.
+We informed Travellers Worldwide the effects their volunteering practice can have on the rehabilitant orangutans at SORC, yet they have chosen to ignore us in favour of continuing to exploit Malaysian orangutans.